Donate

 Your standard allowance will depend on whether you are single or claiming as a couple, and your age.
 There is one standard allowance for your household:

-There are additional elements that can be added to your basic allowance.
-Your household may qualify for more than one of these:
+There are additional elements of Universal Credit such as childcare and housing costs elements that can be added to your standard allowance.

 The same person cannot get a LCWRA element as well as a Carer element even if they are eligible for both.